Siphozenzile/Linux-Essential-Commands-Cloud-and-DevOps-/Introduction to Linux Operating System ?.md

-# What is Linux Operating Sysytem ?
+# What is Linux ?